Picornavirus: Viral protein (VPg)

 Picornaviruses have a viral protein (VPg) covalently linked to 5' end of their genomes instead of 7-methylguanosine cap like cellular mRNAs.
 Virus RNA polymerases use VPg as primer.
 VPg as primer uses both positive- and negative-strand RNA synthesis.
 Picornavirus replication is initiated by the uridylylation of VPg.
 It is uridylylated at the hydroxyl group of a tyrosine residue.
 A VPg primer mechanism is used by the picornavirus (entero- aphtho-, and others), additional virus groups (poty-, como-, calici-, and others) and picornavirus-like (coronavirus, notavirus, etc.) supergroup of RNA viruses.
 The mechanism has been best studied for the enteroviruses (which include many human pathogens, such as poliovirus and coxsackie viruses), as well as for the aphthovirus, an animal pathogen causing foot-and-mouth disease.

 In this group, primer-dependent RNA synthesis uses a small 22– to 25-amino acid-long viral protein linked to the VPg to initiate polymerase activity, where the primer is covalently bound to the 5' end of the RNA template.
 The uridylylation occurs at a tyrosine residue at the third position of the VPg.
 A CRE, which is a RNA stem loop structure, serves as a template for the uridylylation of VPg, resulting in the synthesis of VPgpUpUOH.
 Mutations within the CRE-RNA structure prevent VPg uridylylation, and mutations within the VPg sequence can severely diminish RdRp catalytic activity.
 While the tyrosine hydroxyl of VPg can prime negative-strand RNA synthesis in a CRE- and VPgpUpUOH-independent manner, CRE-dependent VPgpUpUOH synthesis is absolutely required for positive-strand RNA synthesis.
-CRE-dependent VPg uridylylation lowers the K_{m¬} of UTP required for viral RNA replication and CRE-dependent VPgpUpUOH synthesis, and is required for efficient negative-strand RNA synthesis, especially when UTP concentrations are limiting.
+CRE-dependent VPg uridylylation lowers the K_{m} of UTP required for viral RNA replication and CRE-dependent VPgpUpUOH synthesis, and is required for efficient negative-strand RNA synthesis, especially when UTP concentrations are limiting.
 The VPgpUpUOH primer is transferred to the 3’ end of the RNA template for elongation, which can continue by addition of nucleotide bases by RdRp.
 Partial crystal structures for VPgs of foot and mouth disease virus and coxsackie virus B3 suggest that there may be two sites on the viral polymerase for the small VPgs of the picornaviruses.
 NMR solution structures of poliovirus VPg and VPgpU show that uridylylation stabilizes the structure of the VPg, which is otherwise quite flexible in solution.
-The second site may be used for uridylylation,v after which the VPgpU can initiate RNA synthesis.
+The second site may be used for uridylylation, after which the VPgpU can initiate RNA synthesis.
 The VPg primers of caliciviruses, whose structures are only beginning to be revealed, are much larger than those of the picornaviruses.
 Mechanisms for uridylylation and priming may be quite different in all of these groups.